linobollansee/command-and-conquer-analysis/CODEBASE_ANALYSIS.md

 ### Complexity Level: ⭐⭐⭐⭐⭐

-The A* pathfinding implementation with multiple movement types is extraordinarily complex.
+The AI pathfinding implementation with multiple movement types is extraordinarily complex.

 ### Key Components: